Mahmood Mamdani: Career

 Mamdani returned to Uganda in early 1972 and was employed by Makerere University in Kampala as a teaching assistant, at the same time conducting his doctoral research.
-He and most Asians were expelled later that year by Ugandan dictator Idi Amin because of their ethnicity; Amin intended to "reclaim" businesses and properties.
+He and most Asians were expelled later that year by Ugandan dictator Idi Amin because of their ethnicity; Amin intended to "reclaim" Asian-owned businesses and properties.
 Mamdani left Uganda for a refugee camp in the United Kingdom in early November.

-He left England in mid-1973 after being recruited to the University of Dar es Salaam in Tanzania.
-In Dar es Salaam, he completed writing his dissertation.
-He was active with anti-Amin groups.
+He left England in mid-1973 after being recruited to the University of Dar es Salaam in Tanzania, where he completed his dissertation.
+He was active in anti-Amin groups in Tanzania.
 In 1979, he attended the Moshi Conference as an observer.
 He returned to Uganda after Amin was overthrown following the Uganda–Tanzania War in 1979.
 During this period, he was employed as an intern with the All Africa Conference of Churches, an ecumenical Christian alliance based in Nairobi, Kenya, working at the Church of Uganda's Kampala office.

-From 1980 until 1993 he was again employed by Makerere University.
+From 1980 (following Amin's ouster in 1979) until 1993 he was again employed by Makerere University.
 In 1984, while attending a conference in Dakar, Senegal, he became stateless after his Ugandan citizenship was withdrawn by the government under Milton Obote because of his criticism of its policies.
 He returned to Dar es Salaam.
 After Obote was deposed for the second time, Mamdani once again returned to Uganda in June 1986.

 He was the founding director of the Centre for Basic Research (CBR), Uganda's first non-governmental research organisation, where he served from 1987 to 1996.

 He was also a visiting professor at the University of Durban-Westville in South Africa (January to June 1993), at the Nehru Memorial Museum & Library in New Delhi (January to June in 1995), and at Princeton University (1995–96).